Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Freshwater Fishing Fun Camp (8-12 yrs)

 (8-12 yrs.)
 Gain knowledge and experience in freshwater fishing using a variety of tackle.
 Fish the Potomac River for sunfish, catfish and bass on land and by boat.
-Learn how to rig and use a fishing rod as well as the safety and importance of catch-and-release fishing all while having fun.
+Learn how to rig and use a fishing rod as well as the safety and importance of catch-and-release fishing.
 Bring a rod or borrow one from the park.
 Once registered, download camp forms from website.

 Lake Fairfax Survival Camp (9-13yrs)

 (9-13 yrs.)
-Learn through challenging tasks and fun games the way to survive in the Northeast wilderness.
-Survivors will join each other in shelter building, water filtration, fire building, wilderness fire-aid, fishing and more!
+Learn the way to survive in the Northeast wilderness through challenging tasks and games.
+Survivors will join each other in shelter building, water filtration, fire building, wilderness fire-aid, and fishing.
+No camp June 19.
 Once registered, download camp forms from website.

 Now Displaying page 1 Of 2 Results.
 Next